5 steps to build your success

 Step 1- Confirm Expectations:

 The best way to set yourself up for success is to get those expectations up front.
-Ask and get a clear picture of what you are expected to accomplish, what the output should look like, and by when.
+Get a clear picture of what you are expected to accomplish, what the output should look like, and by when.
 Also determine the resources or other people that your results are dependent on.
 If you only get this verbally, follow up with an e-mail summarizing your conversation.

 Step 2 - Things change: